Last Updated on: 10th November 2023, 11:01 am

-Take your parrot to the vet immediately following consumption.
-An avian vet can wash out the crop using activated charcoal, but only if the symptoms aren’t too advanced.
-If your parrot is poisoned by avocado and the symptoms become more pronounced, it’s too late to save the parrot’s life.
+A vet can wash the crop using activated charcoal, but only if the symptoms aren’t too advanced.
+Once the symptoms become more pronounced, it’s too late to save the parrot’s life.

 Can Parrots Eat Avocado?

-While avocado is high in vitamins, antioxidants, and fatty acids that are beneficial to humans, it’s a deadly food source for parrots and birds alike.
+While avocado is high in vitamins, minerals, antioxidants, and fatty acids that benefit humans, it’s a deadly food source for parrots.

-Avocados are native to the tropical and sub-tropical regions of Central and Northern America, so you’d be forgiven for thinking that parrots living in these areas feast on them.
+Avocados are native to the tropical and sub-tropical regions of Central and Northern America, so you’d be forgiven for thinking that parrots feast on them.

-Some parrots, particularly the Amazon parrot or macaw, ingest clay before eating toxic foods.
-That’s because clay is believed to protect parrots against the effects of toxins when food resources are scarce.
+Some parrots, like Amazon parrots and macaws, ingest clay before eating toxic foods because clay protects them from the effects of toxins when food resources are scarce.

-There are insufficient studies to suggest whether this works against avocado’s toxic effects, but captive parrots don’t have access to clay, leaving them vulnerable to the poison.
+There are insufficient studies to suggest whether this works against avocados’ toxic effects.
+Captive parrots don’t have access to clay, leaving them vulnerable to avocado poisoning.

 Why Can’t You Feed Parrots Avocado?